BLOG

 Signs That You Have Run Into Technical Debt

-And over time, Salesforce stops being the responsive and innovative platform that you used to have at the beginning.
+And over time, Salesforce stopped being the responsive and innovative platform that you used to have at the beginning.

 Unoptimized org => low productivity => money loss

-So what are the signs showing that it's time to ring the alarm?
+So what signs show that it's time to ring the alarm?

 • The performance of the org has slowed down

-• Changes to apps affect other data flows, so there's need of lots of testing in advance
+• Changes to Salesforce apps affect other data flows, so there's a need for lots of testing in advance

 • A bigger team is needed to maintain the org